sjordan29/SWAT-source-code-updates/generalize-the-approach.md

 The following information is hard-coded in the res.f file, but could be transferred to the .res I/O input files:
 * The number of RBFs
+* The number of inputs
+* The number of outputs

 More steps: